Open a PDF version to print this topic

 Symptoms of ankylosing spondylitis

 The most common symptoms of AS are pain and stiffness in your back and neck, which can be worse at night or when you wake up.
 The stiffness tends to improve once you get moving.
-The pain usually lasts more than three months.
+The pain usually lasts more than 3 months.

 Diagnosing ankylosing spondylitis